 The B3's CEO roles and powers are listed in article 35 of B3's Bylaws.
-The roles and powers of the other chief officers are described in item 12.1 (b) of B3's Reference Form.
+The roles and powers of the other chief officers are described in article 32 of B3's Bylaws.

-The roles and objectives of the Executive Board are contemplated in B3's Bylaws.
-The assessment process of the members of the Executive Board provides that goals be established at the start of each year, in line with B3's strategic planning, in two dimensions of analysis: "what" (projects, budget and operational indicators) and "how" (skills).
+The roles and objectives of the B3's Executive Board are contemplated in article 37 of B3's Bylaws.
+The assessment process of the members of the B3's Executive Board provides that goals be established at the start of each year, in line with B3's strategic planning, in two dimensions of analysis: "what" (projects, budget and operational indicators) and "how" (skills).
 The appraisal and final assessment of all Executive Board members are submitted to the Personnel and Compensation Committee, which should ratify the final assessment proposal.

-Candidates for membership of the Executive Board must comply with the following requirements in addition to those established in the applicable legislation and regulation:
+Candidates for membership of the B3's Executive Board must comply with the following requirements in addition to those established in the applicable legislation and regulation:

-- They must be more than 25 (twenty-five) years old; - They must have an unblemished reputation, and be familiar with the markets managed by B3 and/or its affiliates and subsidiaries; - They must not have spouses, life partners or first- or second-degree relatives in management positions at B3 or its affiliates or subsidiaries, or otherwise be employed by them; - They must not hold a position in a company that can be considered a competitor of B3, its affiliates or subsidiaries; - They must not have interests or represent anyone who has interests that conflict with those of B3 and its affiliates and subsidiaries, as required by B3's Policy on Related Party Transactions and other Potential Conflict of Interest; and - Have in-depth knowledge of the technical aspects of the area in which they will carry out their duties.
+- They must be more than 25 (twenty-five) years old; - They must have an unblemished reputation, and knowledge as provided for in B3's internal rules and policies; - They must not have spouses, life partners or first- or second-degree relatives in management positions at B3 or its affiliates or subsidiaries, or otherwise be employed by them; - They must not hold a position in a company that can be considered a competitor of B3, its affiliates or subsidiaries; - They must not have interests or represent anyone who has interests that conflict with those of B3 and its affiliates and subsidiaries, as required by B3's Policy on Related Party Transactions and other Potential Conflict of Interest; - Have exclusive professional dedication to B3; and - While holding their positions, they do not maintain ties with: (i) access authorizations holders, (ii) shareholders or groups of shareholders which holds 5% or more of B3's voting capital, (iii) institution that is part of a securities distribution system in Brazil or abroad, (iv) publicly-held companies, (v) institution that manages a securities portfolio, and (vi) institutional investors.